 So where does that leave you, in desperation, to find out what to avoid?
 There are some well known food triggers, but everyone has different reactions to food.
 It can get a little confusing.

 Plus different philosophies have different causes and triggers for migraines.
 And they often disagree with each others methods.

 For example these four potential migraine triggers are taken from the macrobiotic ideology:

 The macrobiotic diet leans towards eating pickled condiments with each meal to aid digestion, which does not suit us migraineurs.
-Please read our migraine headaches diet for more details on macrobiotics.
+I've written more about that here - Migraine Headaches Diet And Macrobiotic Food.

-Chinese medicine would say to stay away from hot foods due to the Liver Fire Blazing pattern.
+Chinese medicine says to stay away from hot foods due to the Liver Fire Blazing Upwards pattern associated with migraine.

 You need herbs and foods that nourish the Yin and dispel heat.
-It would also consider climate, time of year, and the persons individual constitution first.
+It would also consider climate, time of year, and your individual constitution first.

-One example is red skinned apples, ginger and cardamon are considered hot.
+One example is red skinned apples, ginger and cardamom are considered hot.
 Green skinned apples, on the other hand, are better, as are cucumbers and soft juicy fruits.
 These are cooling foods.

 Any meat that is aged, fermented, salted or smoked – salami,

 Citrus Fruit juices